Kim Kyeong-ae (curler)

 Kim Kyeong-ae (born January 21, 1994), nicknamed "Steak", is a South Korean curler.
-She currently plays third on Team Kim Eun-jung.
-The Kim team represented South Korea at the 2018 Winter Olympics, where they won a silver medal.
+She currently skips the Jeonbuk Province curling team.
+She was the longtime third on Team Kim Eun-jung that won silver medals at the 2018 Winter Olympics and 2022 World Women's Curling Championship.

 Career

 Juniors

 Kim played in five straight Pacific-Asia Junior Curling Championships for South Korea from 2010 to 2014.
 She played third for the team which was skipped by Kim Eun-jung from 2010 to 2012 and skipped the team in 2013 and 2014.
 She won silver medals at the event from 2010 to 2012 inclusive.
 In her first year as a skip, she led South Korea to a bronze medal, and in 2014 she won the event, picking up a gold medal for the team.

 Kim skipped the South Korean team at the 2014 World Junior Curling Championships.
 She led her team of Kim Seon-yeong, Kim Ji-hyeon and Oh Eun-jin to a 7-2 round robin record, tied with Canada for first place.
 After losing the 1 vs. 2 game to Canada (skipped by Kelsey Rocque), Kim led her team to a semifinal win against Sweden before once again losing to Canada in a rematch in the gold medal final.

 Kim has represented South Korea's Gyeongbuk Science College in two Winter Universiades, playing third for Kim Eun-jung at both the 2015 and 2017 Winter Universiades, finishing 5th and 6th respectively.